PrestaShop Developer Conference

 • $binary: A boolean to set if the module form was generated by binaries and contains a submit button.
 It’s necessary to adapt the behavior.

-PaymentOption types
+PaymentOption types and scenarios

 You can find a example module illustrating the four identified cases of payment modules on GitHub.